-How to use quotation marks correctly – that is the question.
+Wondering how to use quotation marks correctly?
 My clients often tell me they aren’t completely sure.
 Should they be “double” or ‘single’?
-And which type is better to use in certain circumstances?
-The answer isn’t a one-liner, unfortunately.
-It all depends on what you want them to do.
+Which type is better, in which circumstances?
+It can be a bit tricky, but it all depends on what you want quotation marks to do.

 How to use quotation marks to quote someone

-This is the easiest place to start because we’re talking about the literal use of quotation marks.
-What we usually want them to do is to indicate a direct quotation or, in other words, to quote what someone has said or written.
+The easiest place to start is to talk about the literal use of quotation marks.
+We usually want them to indicate a direct quotation or, in other words, to quote what someone has said or written.

-When a quotation is part of the sentence you are writing (in-line quotation), you can use either single or double quotation marks around the words (spoken or written) that you are quoting.
+When a quotation is part of the sentence you are writing (it’s called an in-line quotation), you can use either single or double quotation marks around the words you are quoting.
 Look at these examples:

 He told his students that the use of single or double quotation marks ‘was entirely a matter of personal choice’.

 She emphasised that “consistency was the most important thing”, and left it totally up to them.

 Some people prefer double quotation marks when writing dialogue and quoting spoken words, but use the single type for quoting short excerpts from written work in books or articles.

 I would always recommend choosing one type and sticking with it.
 Personally, I think single quotation marks look neater.
 But whatever your choice, be consistent!